klee-contrib/focus-components/README.md

 In order to launch unit test: `npm run test`

-## Dependencies

-In order to install all your dependencies: `npm install --no-optional`

 ### CSS

 [FlexBox](https://css-tricks.com/snippets/css/a-guide-to-flexbox)/

 ## Lint
-`gulp eslint` in order to see your errors.
+`npm run lint` in order to see your errors.